-Our vast product line allows you to build different applications such as miniaturized fluorescence microscopy, fiber pho-
+Our vast product line allows you to assemble systems for miniaturized fluorescence microscopy, fiber pho-

-tometry or optogenetically synchronized electrophysiology.
-In order to help you implementing the best applications, we created an intuitive software which allows you to control the hardware and acquire all the required data.
+tometry and optogenetically synchronized electrophysiology.
+In order to help you implement these applications, we created an intuitive software which allows you to control the hardware and acquire all the required data simultaneously.

 Warning: Last items in stock!

 The free Doric Neuroscience Studio software incorporates different modules for each devices connected.
 The existing modules allow you to: